Community Emergency Response Team (C.E.R.T.)

 When first responders like the fire department are overwhelmed due to a significant earthquake, flood, or fire, trained CERT members act as an extension of first responder services by providing immediate assistance to victims until professional services can take over.

-Fire District 6 and the Vancouver Fire Department pool their resources to train citizens of all ages and backgrounds to assist in their neighborhood in the event of a disaster.
+Fire District 6 and the Vancouver Fire Department pool their resources to train citizens 18 and older to assist in their neighborhood in the event of a disaster.
+To learn more go to CERT’s website here.

 CERT training is a 20+ hour class that teaches citizens to take care of their families and neighborhoods after a disaster strikes.
 Topics taught include: